envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: Which of these statements best defines a vulnerable dependency?

-a) A vulnerable dependency is dependency that a project relies on, which contains security flaws that could potentially be exploited, compromising the project's security.
+a) A vulnerable dependency is dependency that a project relies on, which is not verified by GitHub.

-b) A vulnerable dependency is dependency that a project relies on, which has not been updated in a long time.
+b) A vulnerable dependency is dependency that a project relies on, which contains security flaws that could potentially be exploited, compromising the project's security.

-c) A vulnerable dependency is dependency that a project relies on, which is not widely used or popular.
+c) A vulnerable dependency is dependency that a project relies on, which has not been updated in a long time.

-d) A vulnerable dependency is dependency that a project relies on, which is not verified by GitHub.
+d) A vulnerable dependency is dependency that a project relies on, which is not widely used or popular.

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** B</span>

 A vulnerable dependency is dependency that a project relies on, which contains security flaws that could potentially be exploited, compromising the project's security.